-Contributions: Per Title 9-3-412 and 413 of Wyoming State Statutes, for the year ended June 30, 2017, member contributions were required to be 8.25% of compensation and employer contributions were required to be 8.37% of compensation.
+Contributions: Per Title 9-3-412 and 413 of Wyoming State Statutes, for the year ended June 30, 2018, member contributions were required to be 8.25% of compensation and employer contributions were required to be 8.37% of compensation.
 In accordance with Title 9-3-412 (c) (ii) of State Statutes, the Board has elected to pay 5.75% of the members' contribution in addition to the employers contribution.
-Total contributions to the pension plan from the Board were \$1,014,707 for the year ended June 30, 2017.
+Total contributions to the pension plan from the Board were \$1,021,841 for the year ended June 30, 2018.

-Pension liabilities, pension expense, and deferred outflows of resources and deferred inflows of resources related to pensions: At June 30, 2017, the Board reported a liability of \$9,619,011 for its proportionate share of the net pension liability.
-The net pension liability was measured as of December 31, 2016, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2017.
-The Board's proportion of the net pension liability was based on the relationship of the Board's total contributions to the plan for the year ended December 31, 2016 to the contributions of all participating employers for the same period.
-At December 31, 2016, the Board's proportion was .3979%, which was an increase from its December 31, 2015 proportion of .3838%.
+Pension liabilities, pension expense, and deferred outflows of resources and deferred inflows of resources related to pensions: At June 30, 2018, the Board reported a liability of \$9,280,567 for its proportionate share of the net pension liability.
+The net pension liability was measured as of December 31, 2017, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of January 1, 2017 and incorporated assumption changes adopted by the Board effective August 23, 2017.
+The Board's proportion of the net pension liability was based on the relationship of the Board's total contributions to the plan for the year ended December 31, 2017 to the contributions of all participating employers for the same period.
+At December 31, 2017, the Board's proportion was .4072%, which was an increase from its December 31, 2016 proportion of .3979%.

-For the year ended June 30, 2017, the Board recognized pension expense of \$1,661,993.
-At June 30, 2017, the Board reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:
+For the year ended June 30, 2018, the Board recognized pension expense of \$1,564,236.
+At June 30, 2018, the Board reported deferred outflows of resources and deferred inflows of resources related to pensions from the following sources:

 Deferred Deferred

-Outflows of Inflows of
+( Outflows of Inflows of

 Resources Resources

-Differences between expected and actual experience \$ - \$ (253,301)
+Differences between expected and actual experience \$ - \$ (319,054)

-Changes of assumptions - -
+Changes of assumptions 901,761 -

-Net difference between projected and actual earnings on pension plan investments 1,704,737
+Net difference between projected and actual earnings on pension plan investments 1,102,253 (1,514,368)

-Changes in proportion and differences between employer contributions and proportionate share of contributions 449,116 -
+Changes in proportion and differences between employer contributions and proportionate share of contributions 427,049 -

-Contributions subsequent to the measurement date 300,158
+Contributions subsequent to the measurement date 306,026

-\$ 2,454,011 \$ (253,301)
+\$ 2,737,089 \$ (1,833,422)

-The amount of \$300,158 reported as deferred outflows of resources related to pensions resulting from Board contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2018.
+The amount of \$306,026 reported as deferred outflows of resources related to pensions resulting from Board contributions subsequent to the measurement date will be recognized as a reduction of the net pension liability in the year ended June 30, 2019.
 Other amounts reported as deferred outflows of resources and deferred inflows of resources related to pensions will be recognized in pension expense as follows: